Reading time: 4 minutes

 These modern Slatted fence panels are a contemporary option for updating any garden or outdoor space.
 This type of fence panelling features wooden slats placed horizontally across the frame with a gap between each, making it suitable for screening or partitioning specific areas.
 There’s a double slatted option too that will give you more privacy.
 The main benefit of the slats is that heavy winds are more likely to pass through the fence, meaning less movement and potential damage - improving longevity.

 In small gardens, particularly where privacy isn't an important factor, there are plenty of options that will mark the boundary yet keep the area visually open.
-Some of these garden fence types include traditional picket or pale fence panels, trellis and lattice screens in a variety of heights and widths.
+Some of these garden fence types include traditional picket fence or pale fence panels, trellis and lattice screens in a variety of heights and widths.
 Trellis fence panels are often chosen to provide a low-level boundary or add a decorative touch to top an existing fence or wall, and can even create a bespoke outside area.
 Certain types of decorative garden fence panels can be used to allow flowers or fruits and vegetables to climb up - creating an attractive and practical gardeners’ solution.

 Most wooden fencing is supplied with a factory-applied treatment.
 The main types are outlined below.

 Dip treated fencing has been immersed in a solution containing wood preservative which gives the timber panel a surface protection against rot, fungi and moisture.
-Whilst many wooden garden fence panels hold a guarantee the effectiveness of this type of treatment is not indefinite, so it’s recommended that the panels are re-treated with a suitable panel treatment coating every year or two.
+Whilst many wooden garden fence panels hold a guarantee the effectiveness of this type of treatment is not indefinite, so it’s recommended that the panels are re-treated with a suitable fence treatment coating every year or two.

 Pressure treated panels go through a process which involves placing the timber into a vacuum to remove the air from the wood and replaced with a preservative treatment.
 This means the treatment seeps deeper into the cellular structure of the timber to give it longer term protection against fungal rot and decay.
 Pressure treated panels are therefore likely to last longer than dip treated ones, yet will still benefit from an occasional aftercare application.